 17,280 In-State Tuition

-Chamberlain College of Nursing offers a traditional, yet affordable Bachelor of Science in Nursing degree program which enables the students to earn a baccalaureate degree in three years, instead of the usual four-year course.
-This kind of program allows the students to enter the healthcare workforce sooner than their peers studying at other higher education institutions.
-The BSN program is accredited by CCNE and is available at 20 locations in all over the country, with high technology nursing laboratories and well-experienced faculty and staff.
+Chamberlain College of Nursing offers a traditional, yet affordable Bachelor of Science in Nursing degree program that enables students to earn a Baccalaureate degree in three years, instead of the usual four-year course.
+This kind of program allows students to enter the healthcare workforce sooner than their peers studying at other higher education institutions.
+The BSN program is accredited by CCNE and is available at 20 locations all over the country, with high technology nursing laboratories and well-experienced faculty and staff.

 Students in Chamberlain College of Nursing will benefit from a student-centric learning environment.
-The institution has small class size and individualized instruction to aspiring nurses, which enables the students to learn and remember the concepts necessary for the profession.
-The college is also providing diversified clinical learning opportunities.
-Students in the program will be exposed to different healthcare facilities in the area, and they will be guided by the school’s faculty and staff.
-The curriculum puts emphasis on learning over teaching.
-Thus, students will become equipped for the nursing profession, in particular on the NCLEX-RN licensing exam.
+The institution has a small class size and individualized instruction for aspiring nurses, which enables them to learn and remember the concepts necessary for the profession.
+The college provides diversified clinical learning opportunities.
+Students in the program will be exposed to different healthcare facilities in the area and will be guided by the school’s faculty and staff.
+The curriculum places emphasis on learning over teaching.
+Thus, students will become equipped for the nursing profession, in particular the NCLEX-RN licensing exam.

-Moreover, the hands-on experience for BSN students takes place at the Chamberlain Simcare Center and one of the on-site clinical settings.
-These clinical rotations allow nursing students to work with faculty, mentors, peers, as well as experienced professional nurses, who collaborate to provide direct patient care.
-They will be taught on various nursing skills included in technical proficiency and those that are listed by the National Student Nurses’ Association necessary for practicing professional nursing.
+The hands-on experience for BSN students takes place at the Chamberlain Simcare Center, one of the on-site clinical settings.
+Clinical rotations allow nursing students to work with faculty, mentors, peers, as well as experienced professional nurses, who collaborate to provide direct patient care.
+They will be taught various nursing skills in technical proficiency and those listed by the National Student Nurses’ Association necessary for practicing professional nursing.
 Students have to have an eagerness to learn, confidence, determination, acceptance, caring and an unbiased compassion for everyone.

 The Simcare Center of Chamberlain College of Nursing replicates hospital and clinical settings.
-It features state of the art training equipment including patient-monitoring equipment, high-fidelity human simulators, and physical assessment exam tables and birthing simulators.
+It features state-of-the art training equipment including patient-monitoring equipment, high-fidelity human simulators, and physical assessment exam tables and birthing simulators.
 Using the computer control center allows the faculty and students to alter the simulated vitals of patients, and produce different symptoms to evaluate or assess response.
-These high technology laboratories provide a conducive and safe environment to practice nursing skills and receive feedbacks.
+These high technology laboratories provide a conducive and safe environment to practice nursing skills and receive feedback.